-DAI is not exclusively of traumatic origin, but can also occur as a part of the development of brain edema, cerebral hypoxia, intoxication, etc. [8, 9] Therefore, the term DAI is often changed to the more specific name of a traumatic axonal injury, which emphasizes its traumatic etiology.
-In the literature, the classification of axonal injuries according to Adams is generally accepted [10]:
+DAI is not exclusively of traumatic origin, but can also occur as a part of the development of brain edema, cerebral hypoxia, intoxication, etc. [8, 9].
+Therefore, the term DAI is often changed to the more specific name of a traumatic axonal injury, which emphasizes its traumatic etiology.
+In literature, the classification of axonal injuries according to Adams is generally accepted [10]:

-• grade 1: microscopically verified axoplasmic damage in the white matter of the cerebrum, corpus callosum, or brainstem,

-• grade 2: grade 1 + focal lesions (bleeding) in the corpus callosum,

-• grade 3: first two grades + focal lesions in the rostral part of the brainstem and the upper cerebellar peduncles.
+- grade 1: microscopically verified axoplasmic damage in the white matter of the cerebrum, corpus callosum, or brainstem; - grade 2: grade 1 + focal lesions (bleeding) in the corpus callosum; - grade 3: grade 1 + grade 2 + focal lesions in the rostral part of the brainstem and the upper cerebellar peduncles.